-We define the entropy as the repartition of pieces among peers.
-We say that there is ideal entropy when each leecher3 is always interested in any other leecher.
+We say that there is ideal entropy in a torrent when each leecher4 is always interested in any other leecher.
 We do not claim that ideal entropy can be always achieved, but it should be the objective of any efficient piece selection strategy.
-Indeed, a poor entropy may adversely impact the service capacity of the torrent by biasing the peer selection strategy

 We evaluated the rarest first algorithm on a representative set of real torrents.
-We showed that the rarest first algorithm achieves an entropy close to the ideal one, and that its replacement by more complex solutions cannot be justified.
-Then, we evaluated the dynamics of the rarest first algorithm
+We showed that the rarest first algorithm achieves a close to ideal entropy, and that its replacement by more complex solutions cannot be justified.
+Then, we evaluated the dynamics of the rarest first algorithm to understand the reasons for this good entropy.
+Finally, we focused on a specific problem called the last pieces problem, which is presented [11, 18] as a major weakness of the rarest first strategy.
+We showed that the last pieces problem is overestimated.
+In contrast, we identified a first blocks problem, which is a major area of improvement for BitTorrent.